How we score mattresses and beds

 What the BedBoy Score is

 The headline BedBoy Score visible at the top of every product page is the unweighted mean of every scored category for that product, on a five-point scale, rounded to one decimal place.
 A 4.2 means the product averages 4.2 out of 5 across the categories we can score.
-The per-category breakdown on the same page shows exactly where the points came from — and crucially, where the evidence behind each figure was drawn from.
+The per-category breakdown on the same page shows exactly where the points came from, and where the evidence behind each figure was drawn from.

 The score is an algorithm applied consistently across hundreds of products so the comparison stays fair.
 It is not the opinion of a single tester and it does not depend on which reviewer happened to leave feedback on a given Tuesday.
 Every BedBoy Score page includes a per-category evidence panel that shows the signal counts and derivation method behind every figure.